Growing Witch Hazel in the Garden

 • The common witch hazel (H. virginiana) is noted for its good fall color, which is usually bright yellow, blooming from October to December.

 • The vernal witch hazel (H. vernalis) is similar to the common witch hazel except that its features are generally smaller.
-The most significant difference between these native species is flowering time, which is usually late winter/early spring.
+The most significant difference between these native species is their flowering time.
+This one usually blooms in late winter/early spring.

 Being shade tolerant, witch hazel is often used for naturalizing wooded areas.
 However, these plants perform best in full sun (or, filtered shade in hot zones) and develop brighter fall foliage when planted in the open.

-They prefer moist, well-amended, well-drained soil and regular water, and are tolerant of both acid or alkaline conditions.
+They prefer moist, well-amended, and well-draining soil and regular water; they are tolerant of both acid and alkaline conditions.
 Its extreme cold hardiness and resistance to insects and disease make witch hazel a good choice for an easy-care planting.
 They are moderately resistant to drought once established.

 Learn more about shrubs for fall landscaping.